jaquerando/testes_case_abinbev/README.md

 ```

 ## Build & push (Artifact Registry)
-Let's think of Artifact Registry as your private Docker Hub on GCP.
+Let's think of Artifact Registry as a private Docker Hub on GCP.
-It stores versioned container images close to your runtime region (lower latency, lower egress), with IAM-controlled access.
+It stores versioned container images close to the runtime region (lower latency, lower egress), with IAM-controlled access.

 **Step 1**: Creates a registry named, e.g., containers in us-central1.

-**Step 2**: Configures your local Docker/Cloud Build to push/pull from us-central1-docker.pkg.dev.
+**Step 2**: Configures local Docker/Cloud Build to push/pull from us-central1-docker.pkg.dev.

-**Step 3**: Cloud Build builds the image using your Dockerfile, then pushes it to the registry.
+**Step 3**: Cloud Build builds the image using the Dockerfile, then pushes it to the registry.
 The result is an immutable artifact identified by $IMAGE_TAG.

 ```bash
 gcloud artifacts repositories create $AR_REPO --repository-format=docker \